dgsierra/blue-dreams-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Blue-Dream-Yatch Booking App
-Hotel Booking Backend is a Hotel Booking application where the user can register new accounts, login and reserve a set of different Hotels.
+Blue-Dream-Yatch Booking Backend is a Yath Booking application where the user can register new accounts, login and reserve a set of different Ships.
 It is built and connected by using two different repos, including Back-end(Rails) and Front-end(React/Redux).

 #### Link to React App [Blue-Dream-Booking-Frontend](https://github.com/dgonzalesi/blue-dreams-front-end.git)